Altra Industrial Motion (NASDAQ:AIMC) Releases FY 2021 Earnings Guidance

-Altra Industrial Motion (NASDAQ:AIMC) last released its earnings results on Thursday, October 21st.
+Altra Industrial Motion (NASDAQ:AIMC) last posted its quarterly earnings data on Thursday, October 21st.
 The industrial products company reported $0.80 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.81 by ($0.01).
-The company had revenue of $469.30 million for the quarter, compared to analysts’ expectations of $473.15 million.
-Altra Industrial Motion had a net margin of 8.07% and a return on equity of 11.14%.
-Altra Industrial Motion’s revenue for the quarter was up 7.2% on a year-over-year basis.
-During the same quarter last year, the firm posted $0.87 earnings per share.
-On average, sell-side analysts forecast that Altra Industrial Motion will post 3.44 EPS for the current year.
+Altra Industrial Motion had a return on equity of 11.14% and a net margin of 8.07%.
+The firm had revenue of $469.30 million for the quarter, compared to the consensus estimate of $473.15 million.
+During the same period in the prior year, the company earned $0.87 EPS.
+The company’s revenue for the quarter was up 7.2% compared to the same quarter last year.
+Sell-side analysts anticipate that Altra Industrial Motion will post 3.44 EPS for the current fiscal year.

-Several equities analysts have recently commented on AIMC shares.
-Rosenblatt Securities restated a neutral rating and issued a $61.80 price objective (down from $64.00) on shares of Altra Industrial Motion in a research report on Monday, July 26th.
-Oppenheimer restated a buy rating and issued a $72.00 price objective on shares of Altra Industrial Motion in a research report on Monday, June 28th.
-Robert W. Baird lowered their price objective on Altra Industrial Motion from $69.00 to $67.00 and set an outperform rating on the stock in a research report on Monday.
-Zacks Investment Research downgraded Altra Industrial Motion from a buy rating to a hold rating and set a $60.00 price objective on the stock. in a research report on Tuesday, September 14th.
-Finally, BMO Capital Markets restated an outperform rating and issued a $60.25 price objective (down from $70.00) on shares of Altra Industrial Motion in a research report on Tuesday, July 27th.
-Two research analysts have rated the stock with a hold rating and four have given a buy rating to the company’s stock.
-According to data from MarketBeat, the company presently has a consensus rating of Buy and a consensus price target of $64.34.
+AIMC has been the subject of several research analyst reports.
+Zacks Investment Research downgraded Altra Industrial Motion from a buy rating to a hold rating and set a $60.00 target price for the company. in a research note on Tuesday, September 14th.
+Robert W. Baird lowered their target price on Altra Industrial Motion from $69.00 to $67.00 and set an outperform rating for the company in a research note on Monday.
+BMO Capital Markets reissued an outperform rating and set a $60.25 target price (down previously from $70.00) on shares of Altra Industrial Motion in a research note on Tuesday, July 27th.
+Finally, Rosenblatt Securities reissued a neutral rating and set a $61.80 target price (down previously from $64.00) on shares of Altra Industrial Motion in a research note on Monday, July 26th.
+Two equities research analysts have rated the stock with a hold rating and four have given a buy rating to the stock.
+Based on data from MarketBeat.com, Altra Industrial Motion presently has a consensus rating of Buy and an average target price of $64.34.

-An institutional investor recently raised its position in Altra Industrial Motion stock.
-Morgan Stanley boosted its stake in shares of Altra Industrial Motion Corp.
-(NASDAQ:AIMC) by 152.1% during the 2nd quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The fund owned 288,293 shares of the industrial products company’s stock after acquiring an additional 173,914 shares during the quarter.
-Morgan Stanley owned about 0.44% of Altra Industrial Motion worth $18,745,000 as of its most recent SEC filing.
+A hedge fund recently raised its stake in Altra Industrial Motion stock.
+Morgan Stanley increased its position in Altra Industrial Motion Corp.
+(NASDAQ:AIMC) by 152.1% in the 2nd quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The firm owned 288,293 shares of the industrial products company’s stock after buying an additional 173,914 shares during the quarter.
+Morgan Stanley owned 0.44% of Altra Industrial Motion worth $18,745,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

 Altra Industrial Motion Corp. engages in the designs, production, and marketing of electromechanical power transmission motion control.
 It operates through the Power Transmission Technologies; and Automation and Specialty segments.
 The Power Transmission Technologies segment focuses in the production of couplings, clutches, and brakes; electromagnetic clutches and brakes; and gears.